 - Establish relationships that balance short-term gains with long-term considerations.

-- Gather & share information, expertise & resources with relevant interested parties.
+- Gather and share information, expertise and resources with relevant interested parties.

-- Measure performance & provide feedback to interested parties, to enhance improvement initiatives.
+- Measure performance and provide feedback to interested parties, to enhance improvement initiatives.

-- Establish collaborative development & improvement activities with interested parties.
+- Establish collaborative development and improvement activities with interested parties.

-- Encourage & recognize improvements & achievements by providers & partners.
+- Encourage and recognize improvements and achievements by providers and partners.

 8. Evidence-based Decision Making:

-- Decisions based on analysis & evaluation of data & information are more likely to produce desired results.
+- Decisions based on analysis and evaluation of data and information are more likely to produce desired results.

-- Decision-making can be a complex process & it always involves some uncertainty.
+- Decision-making can be a complex process and it always involves some uncertainty.

-- It often involves multiple types & sources of inputs, as well as their interpretation, which can be subjective.
+- It often involves multiple types and sources of inputs, as well as their interpretation, which can be subjective.

-- Facts, evidence & data analysis, lead to greater objectivity & confidence in decision-making.
+- Facts, evidence and data analysis, lead to greater objectivity and confidence in

 - Improved decision-making processes.

-- Improved assessment of process performance & ability to achieve objectives.
+- Improved assessment of process performance and ability to achieve objectives.

-- Increased ability to review, challenge & change opinions & decisions.
+- Increased ability to review, challenge and change opinions and decisions.

-- Determine, measure & monitor key indicators to demonstrate performance.
+- Determine, measure and monitor key indicators to demonstrate performance.

 - Make all data needed available to relevant people.

-- Ensure that data & information are sufficiently accurate, reliable & secure.
+- Ensure that data and information are sufficiently accurate, reliable and secure.

-- Analyze & evaluate data & information using suitable methods.
+- Analyze and evaluate data and information using suitable methods.

-- Ensure that people are competent to analyze & evaluate data as needed.
+- Ensure that people are competent to analyze and evaluate data as needed.

-- Make decisions & take actions based on evidence, balanced with experience & intuition.
+- Make decisions and take actions based on evidence, balanced with experience and intuition.